Inner Sea - Chapter 1 - Hope Islands

 Chapter 1 hope islands apothecaries windmill

-Inkarnate was used to create this depction of the Apothecary's Windmill.
+Inkarnate was used to create this depiction of the Apothecary's Windmill.
 The Manticore is from Drummo's excellent Epic Isometric series.
 While the art prep would eventually contribute to this campaign ending, I'm proud how these turned out.

 Chapter 1 hope islands dragon